-Our aim is to breed rams that will sire high-value easy-to-manage lambs.
+Our aim is to breed rams that will sire high-value, easy-to-manage lambs.

 Due to the environment and wool type, a strong emphasis is also placed on the sheep having resistance to worms and flystrike, sound feet, strong staple strength and bright white wool.

-Proven worm resistance
+Proven worm and flystrike resistance

-Increase body weight and fleece weight
+- Body weight and fleece weight

-Increase staple strength and staple length
+- Staple strength and staple length

-Increase resistance to worms
+- Resistance to worms

-Reduce breech and body wrinkle (resistance to fleece rot and flystrike)
+- Breech and body wrinkle (resistance to fleece rot and flystrike)